nickjust/Portfolio/README.md

 Portfolio of Machine Learning Projects by Nick Just

-## Computer Vision Project - Object Detection
+## Computer Vision Project - R-CNN for object detection and motion tracking
-* Applied detection and classification of moving objects (Computer Vision) using self-developed Deep Neural Networks (CNN, R-CNN) on self-recorded pictures and videos
+* Applied detection and classification of moving objects (Computer Vision) using self-developed Deep Neural Networks (CNN, R-CNN)
-* Scraped over 1000 job descriptions from glassdoor using python and selenium
-* Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.
-* Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
+* Self-generated and manually labeled dataset of the individual object to be identified
-* Implementation of the algorithms in Python using Tensorflow, Keras and OpenCV
+* Implementation in Python using Tensorflow, Keras and OpenCV
+* Extension of the algorithm to recognise the object (remote controlled car) both in individual pictures and videos in order to track its movement

 You can access to it **HERE**